LLNL/lbann/docs/running_lbann.rst

     (compute nodes on a system are typically subdivided into multiple groups, e.g. for batch jobs and for debugging).

+    + With :bash:`salloc`, specify the partition using the :bash:`--partition` command-line argument and specify the account using :bash:`--account`.

   - Familiarize yourself with the rules for the systems you use (e.g. the expected work for each partition, time limits, job submission limits) and be a good neighbor.